Chronic lung abscess.

 The VA rates Chronic lung abscess. under Diagnostic Code (DC) 6824, governed by 38 CFR 38 CFR § 4.97.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Chronic lung abscess.?
+What evidence supports a higher rating for Chronic lung abscess.?

-What is the C&P exam like for Chronic lung abscess.?
+What happens at the C&P exam for Chronic lung abscess.?

 Get a Personalized Rating Analysis